OR-Dept-Environmental-Quality/HAB_Shiny_app/ReadMe.md

 GNU General Public License v3 (GPLv3)

-ODEQ HABs Map Application, Copyright (C) 2020-2021, Oregon Department of Environmental Quality
+Satellite Imagery of Cyanobacteria in Oregon Lakes and Reservoirs Map Application and Data Viewer, Copyright (C) 2020-2021, Oregon Department of Environmental Quality

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.